A refined fun machine.

 the finest components available.
 It begins with a worthy suspension package,

-offers an incredibly supple stroke, easy on-the-fly adjustments, and a superior
+offers a supple—if not superlative—stroke, easy on-the-fly adjustments, and a superior

 range of tuning options that allow both savvy suspension tuners and those less